dallaylaen/perl-mvc-neaf/README.md

 * Fancy error templates supported.

-# EXAMPLES
+# MORE EXAMPLES

-The `example/` directory has an app explaining HTTP in a nutshell, jsonp app and some 200-line wiki engine.
+The `example/` directory has a number of them, including an app explaining HTTP in a nutshell, jsonp call sample and some stupid 200-line wiki engine.

+In fact, the current development model relies on these examples as an additional test suite, and no major feature is considered complete until half a page micro-app can be written to demonstrate it works.

+# PHILOSOPHY

+* Start out simple, then scale up.

+* Don't rely on side effects.
+Use *explicit* functions receiving *arguments* and returning *a value*.

+* Zeroconf: everything can be configured, nothing needs to.

+* It's not software unless you can run it.

+* Trust nobody.
+Validate the data.

+* Force UTF8 if possible.
+It's 21st century.

 # BUGS